aion-kelvin/AionRpc/spec/api-spec-draft-1.md

 ### Data types and formatting

+#### QUANTITY and DATA

-At present there are two key datatypes that are passed over JSON (except for `eth_hashrate`, will be elaborated upon below): unformatted byte arrays and quantities.
-Both are passed with a hex encoding, however with different requirements to formatting:
+In addition to the six data types defined by JSON, there are two key additional datatypes used in Aion JSON-RPC API: quantities and unformatted byte arrays.
+Both are passed with a hex encoding represented by a JSON string, but with different requirements to formatting:

-When encoding **QUANTITIES** (integers, numbers): encode as hex, prefix with "0x", the most compact representation (slight exception: zero should be represented as "0x0").
+When encoding a `QUANTITY` (integers, numbers): encode as hex, prefix with "0x", the most compact representation (slight exception: zero should be represented as "0x0").
 Examples:

 - 0x41 (65 in decimal)
 - 0x400 (1024 in decimal)